apache/druid/docs/development/extensions-core/protobuf.md

 ### Proto file

-The proto file should look like this.
-Save it as metrics.proto.
+The corresponding proto file for our 'metrics' dataset looks like this.

 ```
 syntax = "proto3";